carolinamsc/carolinamsc/README.md

 ### Hi there, I'm Carolina Castro 👋

-- 🌱 Learning HTML, CSS, JavaScript, Java and Python
+- 🌱 I'm currently learning HTML, CSS, JavaScript.
+Also interested in Python and Java
 - 📫 How to reach me: carolina.mscastro@gmail.com

 <div align="display: inline_block">